14 Amazing Stops on a Phoenix to Las Vegas Drive

 You have to spend a few nights in Vegas, now that you’ve come all this way.
 Check out my Vegas tips for first timers for some tried and tested advice.

 Have fun, look after yourself, and your friends.
 Vegas is a crazy place.
-I’ve been twice though and had a great time – I’d definitely go again!
+I’ve been twice and had a great time – I’d definitely go again!

 I stayed at the Vegas Stratosphere which was super cheap, and very fun.
 There’s so much to do in Vegas, it probably just depends how long your budget lasts to be honest!